angt08/Project2-Dinos/README.md

  player choose between 2 options.

  ##card matching game:
-Cards will be hard coded , As I plan to use horror movie characters. only a set of 12 to begin. or I'd also like to use match the gif, and use specific gifs to match.
+Cards will be hard coded, As I plan to use horror characters. only a set of 12 to begin. or I'd also like to use match the gif, and use specific gif_ids  to match.

  ##quizlet: